CDSoft/ypp/README.md

                    | expression
                    )

-Note: the number or equal signs in long strings is variable, as in Lua long strings
+Note: the number of equal signs in long strings is variable, as in Lua long strings

 The Lua code can be delimited with parentheses or long brackets.
 The